Germany

 - BMZ is the primary federal authority managing German development policy work.
 BMZ does not implement development projects, but rather dictates policy and works to encourage economic development through international partnerships and cooperation.

-- BMZ’s three German implementing partners are German Society for International Cooperation – GIZ (see below), the German development bank KFW (see below), and Engagement Global (see below).
+- BMZ’s three German implementing partners are German Society for International Cooperation – GIZ (see below), the German development bank KFW (see below), and Engagement Global.
 These partners are each responsible for implementing overlapping aspects of the Federal Government’s development policy projects.

 Federal Foreign Office (MFA – Auswärtiges Amt)